isomerpages/govtech-stp/_travelling-to-singapore/safe-travel-lanes-for-entry-into-singapore.md

 title: Safe Travel Lanes for Entry Into Singapore
 permalink: /arriving/overview
 ---
 International travel has been restricted due to the COVID-19 pandemic.
-SafeTravel lanes are currently available to facilitate controlled entry to Singapore to help prevent the spread of COVID-19.
+SafeTravel lanes are available to facilitate controlled entry to Singapore, based on the traveller’s profile and purpose of travel.
+The following categories of travel are currently allowed, which may be limited based on the traveller’s travel history to various countries/regions:

-Please use the self-help tool below to find out the SafeTravel lanes you may use to travel to Singapore, based on your travel history and profile.

-<iframe width="100%" height="1000px" src="https://www.checkfirst.gov.sg/c/6706882d-5ddc-4082-be97-8929e810db43" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Alternatively, you may wish to read about the various SafeTravel Lane options based on your purpose of travel and traveller profile.

 <div id="top"></div>